-The Cumulative Impact Analysis Area (CIAA) for visual resources is the Paradox Basin and the lands within its viewshed.
+The Cumulative Impact Analysis Area (CIAA) for visual resources is the Big Flat area on Highway 313 situated north of Canyonlands National Park and Dead Horse Point State Park and the lands within its viewshed.

-The Paradox Basin, in which the project area is located, is thought to contain economically viable quantities of locatable minerals, including lithium.
-Past exploration in the area by A1 Lithium has shown certain beds within the formation to be a viable target for lithium due to subsurface pressures and high grades of lithium located within those brines.
+The proposed project area is located in an area with a subsurface geologic structure called the Paradox Basin that is thought to contain economically viable quantities of locatable minerals, including lithium.
+Past exploration in the area by A1 Lithium has shown certain formations within the Paradox Basin to be a viable target for lithium due to subsurface pressures and high grades of lithium located within those brines.
 Oil and gas development also occurs in the area surrounding the proposed locations for exploration.